keijinozaki/pressh/README.md

 Thereafter, pages directory on the local machine and /var/www/pressh/pages directory on the server will be synchronized.

-# Notify by email that comment has been posted.
+# Notify by email that comment has been posted

 Install mailutils on the server.